-The primary control for the overall cooling system is provided by the indoor thermostat.
-Any standard two-stage thermostat will be sufficient for operation.
+The primary control for the overall heating and cooling system is provided by the indoor thermostat.
+Any standard two-stage heat pump capable thermostat will be sufficient for operation.
 Refer to the manual for the thermostat selected or installed for configuration and usage details.
+For this control the O signal (operating the reversing or 4-way valve) to the heat pump should be energized for cooling and not for heating.